-Help Page

-Reunion

-Home

-Infertility

-TOXICANTS AND HEALTH - LEAD

-Finally, Gloria thought about the older houses they had lived in and the lead paint problems.
+Help Page Reunion TOXICANTS AND HEALTH - LEAD Finally, Gloria thought about the older houses they had lived in and the lead paint problems.
 They had been careful to remove the paint properly, but maybe they had not removed it all.

-Lead removal from gasoline and other products - a public health success story

-Luckily, she didn't have to worry about lead in gasoline anymore.
+Lead removal from gasoline and other products - a public health success story Luckily, she didn't have to worry about lead in gasoline anymore.
 She read about how that was a public health success story and how it had reduced blood lead levels in children.

-Lead - developmental effects
+Lead - developmental effects PEHSU animation on lead exposure and children's health

-Link: Pediatric Environmental Health Toolkit

-Where is the Lead?
+Link: CDC: Primary prevention of lead exposure Where is the Lead?

-• Formerly used in house paint, gasoline, water pipes, solder in food cans; Help

-Page

-Reunion

-Home

-Asthma

-- Currently found in imported pottery, some cosmetics, some traditional (indigenous or folk) medicine, older water pipes, older house paint, some types of industrial paint, aviation fuel, car batteries, and bullets;

-- Most common sources of exposures: older paint, dust, and water pipes.
+- Formerly used in house paint, gasoline, water pipes, solder in food cans; - Currently found in imported pottery, some cosmetics, some traditional (indigenous or folk) medicine, older water pipes, older house paint, some types of industrial paint, aviation fuel, car batteries, and bullets; - Most common sources of exposures: older paint, dust, and water pipes.